Blitzkrieg Module System: Reception

 In Issue 30 of Albion, Charles Appleby found that the various modules only pin-pointed problems that he felt were not being addressed by the games industry, lack of simultaneous movement being the most important.
 Problems specific to this game included issues with the point system used to "buy" units; Appleby felt that "Even at the start, the forces are not by any means as equal as one could envisage possible."
 He concluded on an upbeat note though, saying, "Modular Blitzkrieg in my opinion marks the end of a generation of games. [...]
 The game is well worth getting purely for reference for any would-be designer."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer commented "Any attrition tendency in the original game is removed, and the result is widely felt to be an improvement, though naturally more complex."

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman noted that "fans of Blitzkrieg's width-for-the-sake-of-width approach — with its extra-large board, land, sea, and air movement, and hundreds of counters, of a dozen types — will probably appreciate the Blitzkrieg Module System, which adds armies to the neutral countries and still more options to the rules.
+But most people will find better ways to spend their money."

 Henry Lowood wrote, "SPI's Module System revisited Blitzkrieg not to improve Avalon Hill's game, but to morph it into a different, open system."